 The insider advice on this page is from Wendy’s Trusted Travel Expert for St. Barts Vacations: Peg Walsh of St. Barth Properties

 Where to Rent

 Best location for a taste of village life

 Gustavia is St. Barts’ bustling little capital, with the island’s trademark red roofs spilling down to the yacht-filled harbor; the town’s high-end boutiques and sidewalk cafés (great for people-watching) make it feel like a slice of Europe in the middle of the Caribbean.
 The village of St. Jean is both sophisticated and charming, and a bit more hip; it’s often compared to France’s Côte d’Azur.
-Corossol is a traditional fishing village, where you can step back in time to see island life unspool as it has for generations; many women here sell baskets and hats woven from palm leaves at street-side stalls.
+Corossol is a traditional fishing village, where you can step back in time to see island life unspool as it has for generations.

 Best locations for a big group

 If you’re planning a destination wedding, I have designated staff who can help plan everything from a simple barefoot ceremony on the beach to an uber glamorous affair.
 We handle all the details—the venue, catering, flowers, pre- and post-parties, accommodations for all the wedding guests—and walk you through the legalities and paperwork, due 30 days before the “I dos.”

 Best location for home cooks

 Villas throughout the island have large kitchens outfitted with high-end appliances and every culinary amenity.
 Many also have BBQ areas with wet bars and food prep areas.
-There are no farmers’ markets per se on the island, but there’s an early-morning fish market in Gustavia where local fisherman offer their wares, and authentic boulangeries for baguettes and French pastries (St. Barth is, after all, an overseas territory of France).
-Cheeses, specialty items, and wines are flown in from the mainland also.
+There are no farmers’ markets per se on the island, but there’s an early-morning fish market in Gustavia where local fishermen offer their wares, and authentic boulangeries for baguettes and French pastries (St. Barth is, after all, an overseas territory of France).
+Cheeses, specialty items, and wines are flown in from France also.

 What to Know